 There are several different Medicaid long-term care programs for which Wisconsin seniors may be eligible.
 These programs do not have all the same eligibility requirements, nor do they have the same benefits.

-3) Regular Medicaid / Elderly, Blind, or Disabled – is an entitlement and is provided at home or adult day care.
+3) Regular Medicaid / Elderly, Blind, or Disabled – is an entitlement (if eligibility requirements are met, services will be received) and is provided at home or adult day care.

 Eligibility for these programs is complicated by the facts that the criteria vary with marital status and that Wisconsin offers multiple pathways towards Medicaid eligibility.
 The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Wisconsin Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for long-term care Medicaid in Wisconsin.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|